 AJ Park Law Limited, Auckland

-Ken specialises in information technology, copyright, and trade secret law.
+Ken specialises in information technology, software and internet law, copyright, and trade secret law.

 Ken joined AJ Park in 1971 and was a partner until he retired at the end of 2006.
-Ken is now a consultant in our Auckland office.
-Ken specialises in information technology, copyright, and trade secret law.
+He now works as a consultant in our Auckland office, specialising in information technology, software and internet law, copyright, and trade secret law.

-In addition to New Zealand litigation, Ken has advised on and managed litigation for New Zealand clients in the United States of America, Germany and the United Kingdom in relation to:
+In addition to New Zealand litigation, Ken has advised on and managed litigation for New Zealand clients in the USA, Germany and the United Kingdom.
+These related to technology licensing disputes, patent infringement and software trade secrets.

-Ken has written a number of papers on the legal nature of software, copyright, software copyright and intellectual property law, and he is a co-author of the book Copyright & Design.
-Ken is a former co-chairman of the technology and e-commerce committee of the International Bar Association.
+Ken especially enjoys the blend of law and technology that his role affords.
+He has authored numerous papers on the legal nature of software, copyright, software copyright and intellectual property law, and is a co-author of the book Copyright & Design.
+Ken is also a former co-chairman of the technology and e-commerce committee of the International Bar Association.

 - BE (Elec), University of Auckland (1970)